 If your credit score is pretty good, but not quite good enough for the loan you want, you should consider applying for a 0% intro APR credit card.
 A 0% intro APR period lets you roll over your credit card payments from month to month, for a certain amount of time after sign-up, with no added interest.

-Intro periods vary from card to card, but they’re typically between 9 and 12 months.
-And the absolute longest on the market is 15 months, courtesy of the American Express Blue Business Plus credit card.
+Intro periods vary from card to card, but they’re typically between nine and 12 months.
+And the longest on the market for both purchases and balance transfers is 12 months, courtesy of the American Express Blue Business Plus credit card.
 After your interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate is market-sensitive, so be sure to consult the issuer’s terms and conditions for the latest APR information.

 The best 0% intro APR credit cards require a minimum credit score in the 600s.
 But that grace period gives you plenty of time to use your card responsibly—paying your bills on time and in full each month (with no added interest during that intro period!), spending within your credit limit, etc.—in order to build a strong credit history.